Integrating with Pkl Language Server

 Type: Boolean

-Cause the LSP to render links within documentation using the command:pkl.open.file URI.
+Cause the server to render links within documentation using the command:pkl.open.file URI.

 If enabled, clients are expected to implement the command pkl.open.file.